 We Love Kindness.
 To love kindness means that we are passionate about being friendly, generous, and considerate to others.

 Kindness is our first and last response.
-Even when it is not earned or expected, it still may be given.
+But, even when it is not earned or expected, it still may be given.

 Kindness embraces the command to love God and our neighbor.
 It allows us the opportunity to forgive and find meaningful relationships with others.